leminhnguyen/AIMS-Student/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `assets`: the folder to maintain static resources
+- `test`: the folder for testing purpose

 ## Dependency Management
 Later